Westfield Knox: Redevelopments

-Planned Expansion
+Planned expansion

 In October 2014, an application to expand the centre was approved by the Knox City Council.
 The plan included a $450 million expansion southward from 142,500 m2 to 188,500 m2, becoming the second largest centre in Australia, only behind Chadstone.
-Beginning by 2016 and opening in stages from 2017, the project was intended to include an international retail and fashion precinct, a new cafe area and the relocation of a discount department store further towards the Burwood Hwy frontage to accommodate for new corridors.
+Beginning by 2016 and opening in stages from 2017, the project was intended to include an international retail and fashion precinct, a new cafe area and the relocation of a discount department store further towards the Burwood Highway frontage to accommodate for new corridors.
 Secondary refurbishments and upgrades to the Ozone precinct were also intended to commence in 2015, including the relocation of the bus interchange and library into this area, east of their present locations.
-Approximately 2650 additional parking spaces from new multi-deck car parks would also be available.
+Approximately 2,650 additional parking spaces from new multi-deck car parks would also be available.

-However, as of September 2017, there had been no expansion of the shopping center, with no word of when construction would begin.
+However, as of September 2017, there had been no expansion of the shopping centre, with no word of when construction would begin.
 The permit to expand Westfield Knox was set to expire in November 2017, unless an extension was granted.
-The longer the expansion was put off, the more urgent it become, as many of the stores and foyers had started to look tired, dull and dated, with public opinion of the center turning negative due to its general atmosphere and appearance.
+Many of the storefronts were in poor condition and were in need of repairs.
 In particular, the former Myer store was in a poor state, with carpet wearing out, floor tiles missing, paint peeling, and shelves damaged.
-The second Coles supermarket (formerly BI-LO) had suffered lighting issues on occasions in the last years; Coles and Myer were likely waiting for the redevelopment before improving the state of their stores to improve.
+The second Coles supermarket (formerly BI-LO) had suffered lighting issues on occasions in the last years; Coles and Myer were considered to be waiting for the redevelopment of the shopping centre to begin before improving the state of their stores.